Economics (ECON)

 An analysis of the costs and benefits of environmental preservation.
 Systems for creating economic incentives for pollution abatement.
 Criteria for establishing optimum pollution abatement, including efficiency, safety, and sustainability standards.
 Impacts of population growth on global environmental problems.
 Alternative energy use patterns and their impact on energy markets and global environmental health.
 3 hours lecture.
 (002671)

-General Education: Upper-Division Social Sciences (UDD); Agriculture, Food, and Environment Pathway; California Studies Pathway; Sustainability and Climate Change Pathway
+General Education: Upper-Division Social Behavioral Sciences (UD4); Agriculture, Food, and Environment Pathway; California Studies Pathway; Sustainability and Resilience Pathway

 Grade Basis: Graded